 To extend cell selection the left way once per screen, press Alt + Shift + PgUp on the keyboard.

-Note: For Mac Users, press Function (Fn) + Shift (⇧) + Option/Alt (⌥) + ↑
+Note: For Mac users, press Function (Fn) + Shift (⇧) + Option/Alt (⌥) + ↑

 8.13 Extend Selection to Start of Row(s): Shift + Home

-To extend cell selection the start of active cell(s) rows, press Shift + Home on the keyboard.
+To extend cell selection to the start of active cell(s) rows, press Shift + Home on the keyboard.

-Note: For Mac Users, press Shift (⇧) + Function (Fn) + ←
+Note: For Mac users, press Shift (⇧) + Function (Fn) + ←

 8.14 Extend Selection to First Cell in Worksheet: Ctrl + Shift + Home

-To extend cell selection the first cell from the active cell in your worksheet, press Ctrl + Shift + Home on the keyboard.
+To extend cell selection to the first cell from the active cell in your worksheet, press Ctrl + Shift + Home on the keyboard.

-Note: For Mac Users, press Control (^) + Shift (⇧) + Function (Fn) + ←
+Note: For Mac users, press Control (^) + Shift (⇧) + Function (Fn) + ←

 8.15 Extend Selection to Last Cell in Worksheet: Ctrl + Shift + End

-To extend cell selection the last cell from the active cell in your worksheet, press Ctrl + Shift + End on the keyboard.
+To extend cell selection to the last cell from the active cell in your worksheet, press Ctrl + Shift + End on the keyboard.

-Note: For Mac Users, press Control (^) + Shift (⇧) + Function (Fn) + →
+Note: For Mac users, press Control (^) + Shift (⇧) + Function (Fn) + →

 8.16 Toggle ‘Extend Selection’ Mode: F8